maubuz/2W6-Notes/docs/wk10/audio_video_svg.md

 ### Audio Fallbacks & Sources

-It is possible **and recommended** to supply more than one audio format for any given audio track.
-This works as a fallback sequence or files and guarantees browser support.
+It is **recommended** to supply more than one audio format for any given audio track.
+This works as a fallback sequence of files and guarantees browser support.

 <br>